Sam-Sims/kractor/README.md

 **kra**ken extr**actor**

 Kractor extracts sequencing reads based on taxonomic classifications obtained via [Kraken2](https://github.com/DerrickWood/kraken2).
 It consumes paired or unpaired `fastq[.gz/.bz]` files as input alongisde a Kraken2 standard output.
 It can optionally consume a Kraken2 report to extract all taxonomic parents and children of a given taxid.
 Fast by default, it outputs `fast[q/a]` files, that can optionally be compressed.

-Kractor significantly enhances processing speed compared to KrakenTools, improving the speed for uncompressed fastqs by approximately 24x and for compressed fastqs by about 8x.
+Kractor significantly enhances processing speed compared to KrakenTools for both paired and unpaired reads.
+Paired reads see a speedup for uncompressed fastqs by approximately 10x and for compressed fastqs by about 21x.

  For additional details, refer to the [benchmarks](benchmarks/benchmarks.md)

 ## Motivation

 Heavily inspired by the great [KrakenTools](https://github.com/jenniferlu717/KrakenTools).

-At the time of writing KrakenTools is a single-threaded Python implementation that sequentially processes paired-end files.
-The main motivations were to enhance speed when handling and extracting a large volume of reads, particualrly paired files - and to learn Rust!
+At the time of writing KrakenTools operates as a single-threaded Python implementation which poses limitations in speed when processing large, paired-end fastq files.
+The main motivation was to enchance speed when parsing and extracting (writing) a large volume of reads - and also to learn rust!

 ## Installation